Acoustic models of:

 Thermodynamic measurement of:

-* Velocity of sound in air and other gasses Velocity of sound as a function
+Velocity of sound in air and other gasses Velocity of sound as a function of temperature

 TeachSpin’s first international collaboration, Quantum Analogs was developed with Professor Rene Matzdorf of the University of Kassel.
 Although officially a “theorist”, Professor Matzdorf, as a true teacher, recognized that for many people, even theorists, the ability to manipulate concrete phenomena rather than just equations both enhances conceptual understanding and encourages exploration.
 Manipulating equations sequentially to see the effect of changing the location of a defect on the band gaps of a semiconductor is one thing.
 Being able to vary the location or shape of a physical object and observe the band-gap changes within moments, encourages a far wider range of experimentation and may even lead to a kind of “instinct” that is usually available only to those for whom equations have a life of their own.